 Until his death in 1954, wealthy industrialist Frank Green amassed an eclectic collection of furniture, art and textiles

 Frank bought and restored several historic houses to provide the perfect backdrops for his pieces, and the thirteen rooms at Treasurer's House display items from a 300-year period.

 Frank wanted to make a good impression on his visitors.

-The fireplace, windows and decorative walls may look like genuine historical features, but they were actually introduced by the previous owner, Frank.
+The fireplace, windows and decorative walls may look like original historical features, but many were actually introduced by the house's last owner, Frank.

-Located in the 16th century section of the house, the Dining Room is full of textures and patterns.
+With 16th century origins and 18th century embellishments, the Dining Room is full of textures and patterns.

-From the intricate carvings on the ceiling to the tripod table with carved dolphin-shaped feet, Frank ensured the room was a feast for the eyes.
+From the intricate plasterwork carvings on the ceiling to the tripod table with carved dolphin-shaped feet, this room was one of Frank's showpieces.

 William and Mary Staircase

 A favourite feature of the house, this sweeping staircase makes for a grand entrance.